Dr. Matthew van Emmerik

 Since 2006, Matthew has been a brass ensemble conductor and euphonium and low brass lecturer at the Melbourne Conservatorium of Music and Sir Zelman Cowen School of Music at Monash University.
 In August 2016 Matthew took up a one-year temporary position as Assistant Professor of Music – Director of Bands and Low Brass at Cameron University in Lawton, Oklahoma, U.S.A.
 His duties included conducting the Wind Ensemble, Brass Ensemble, Pep Band and teaching applied low brass lessons.

 In December 2016 Matthew performed with the world renowned ‘Chicago Symphony Orchestra’ Brass section at the opening concert of the Midwest Conference at Symphony Center, Chicago.

 Matthew is proud to be an Adams Custom Brass Artist and Clinician and an endorsee of Reunion Blues gig bags.
 Matthew uses his own VAN EMMERIK signature mouthpiece range when performing.

-To keep up with Matthew’s activities feel free to follow him at his professional website, social media and business pages below:
+To keep up with Matthew’s activities feel free to follow him at his website and facebook page: